Scroll to navigation

 +acl

 grant additional access control list (ACL) entries to the file.
 The string specified here must conform to the rules found in acl(5) (section ACL TEXT FORMS).
 The ACL entries will be merged with the basic octal file mode, therefore they must not contain any permissions for the file owner, group or other.
-If a file has extended ACL entries assigned, but none are configured in the permissions configuration, the extended ACL entries will be removed by permctl(8).
+If a file has extended ACL entries assigned on disk, but none are configured in the permissions configuration, the extended ACL entries will be removed by permctl(8).

 The file name in the first column of the base entry can contain contain variables as defined in the variables.conf file.
 A variable expands to one or more alternative path segments that relate to the same program or file. permctl will look in each possible path resulting from the variable expansion and apply the permissions accordingly.

 The variables.conf file will ignore empty lines, whitespace only lines or comment lines starting with '#'.
-All other lines must contain variable definitions that follow the syntax myvar = /path/1 /path/2.
+All other lines must contain variable definitions that follow the syntax 'myvar = /path/1 /path/2'.
 This example will declare a variable identified as myvar that will expand to both specified path segments.

 Path segments appearing in variable assignments need to be separated by whitespace characters.
 The path values cannot contain whitespace themselves.
 The variable identifier is limited to alphanumeric characters and the underscore character.